google/riegeli/doc/record_writer_options.md

 padding is written to reach a 64KB block boundary when the `RecordWriter` is created, closed, or flushed.
 Consequences:

-*   Even if the existing file was corrupted or truncated, data appended to it will be readable.
+1. Even if the existing file was corrupted or truncated, data appended to it will be readable.
-*   Physical concatenation of separately written files yields a valid file (setting metadata in subsequent files is wasteful but harmless).
+2. Physical concatenation of separately written files yields a valid file (setting metadata in subsequent files is wasteful but harmless).
-*   Up to 64KB is wasted when padding is written.
+3. The cost is that up to 64KB is wasted when padding is written.

+If `initially`, padding is written when the `RecordWriter` is created.
+This can be used for the 1st purpose above.

+If `false`, padding is never written.

 Default: `false`.